Faculty Director: Stephen Shipps, Professor of Violin and Chair of Strings, University of Michigan

 Danielle Belen, Associate Professor of Violin, University of Michigan

-Stephen Shipps, Professor of Violin and Chair of Strings, University of Michigan
+Stephen Shipps, SPA Faculty Director and Professor of Violin and Chair of Strings, University of Michigan

 Mallory Tabb, SPA Junior Division Coordinator

 Caroline Coade, Clinical Assistant Professor of Viola, University of Michigan

 Richard Aaron, Professor of Cello, University of Michigan

 Danielle Belen, Associate Professor of Music, University of Michigan